ioan-chera/eureka-editor/README.txt

 LMB
 * select an object, drag to move the object(s)
-* begin line drawing (in vertex mode) from selected vertex
-* click in an empty area to clear the selection
+* click in empty area to clear the selection
-* click in an empty area and drag to select a group of objects
+* click + drag in empty area to select a group of objects

 RMB
+* begin/continue line drawing (in vertex mode)
+* merge sectors (in sectors mode)
+* with CTRL pressed: bring up operation menu

+MMB
 * scroll the map around (by dragging)

-MMB
-* scale the selected objects
-* with SHIFT key: allow changing aspect (stretching)
-* with CTRL key: rotate objects

 wheel : zoom in or out

-1..9 : select the grid size (smallest to largest)
+cursor keys : scroll the map

+F1 : operation menu

 TAB : toggle the 3D preview on or off

-; : make the next key pressed META

 t : enter Thing mode
 l : enter Linedef mode